 How to Apply Effective Altruism in Your Life to Eradicate Misery

-I hope this article will inspire you and that you’ll use it as a guide to contribute in the most efficient way to help persons in need.
+I hope this article will inspire you and that you’ll use it as a guide to contributing in the most efficient way to help persons in need.

 «Ever were we freer than under the German Occupation.»